 Refillable Package.
-A container that is routinely returned to and refilled by the product manufacturer at least five times with the original product held by the package, and demonstrated in practice.
+A container that is routinely returned to and refilled by the product manufacturer at least five times with the original product held by the package and demonstrated in practice.
 For the purpose of this standard, the product manufacturer or the product manufacturer's agent may refill a package.

 Reproductive Toxin.
-A chemical listed as a reproductive toxin (including developmental, female, and male toxins) by the State of California under the Safe Drinking Water and Toxic Enforcement Act of 1986 (California Code of Regulations, Title 22, Division 2, Subdivision 1, Chapter 3, Sections 1200, et.
+A substance listed as a reproductive toxin (including developmental, female, and male toxins) by the State of California under the Safe Drinking Water and Toxic Enforcement Act of 1986 (California Code of Regulations, Title 22, Division 2, Subdivision 1, Chapter 3, Sections 1200, et.
 Seq., also known as Proposition 65).

 Respiratory Sensitizer.
-A substance designated as leading to hypersensitivity of the airways following inhalation of the substance and meeting the classification criteria of Category 1 respiratory sensitization (H334) in accordance with the GHS.
+A substance designated as leading to hypersensitivity of the airways following inhalation of the substance and meeting the classification criteria of Category 1 respiratory sensitization (H334), in accordance with the GHS.

 Secondary Packaging.
 Packaging used to contain primary package/s and typically used for merchandizing.
-This does not include case or shipping packaging or the primary package.
+This does not include case or shipping packaging or the primary package, cap, or lid.

 Serious Eye Damage.
 The production of tissue damage in the eye, or serious physical decay of vision, following application of a test substance to the anterior surface of the eye, which is not fully reversible within 21 days of application.
-Substances identified under Category 1 for Serious Eye Damage/Eye Irritation (H318) under the GHS are also considered to cause serious eye damage.
+Substances classified as Category 1 for Serious Eye Damage/Eye Irritation (H318) under the GHS are also considered to cause serious eye damage.

 Skin Corrosion.
 The production of irreversible damage to the skin, namely visible necrosis through the epidermis and into the dermis, following the application of a test substance for up to 4 hours.
 Corrosive reactions are typified by ulcers, bleeding, bloody scabs, and, by the end of observation at 14 days, by discoloration due to blanching of the skin, complete areas of alopecia, and scars.
-Substances designated as Category 1A, 1B or 1C for Skin Corrosion/Irritation (H314) under the GHS are also considered to cause skin corrosion.
+Substances classified as Category 1A, 1B or 1C for Skin Corrosion/Irritation (H314) under the GHS are also considered to cause skin corrosion.

 Skin Sensitizer.
 A substance that will lead to an allergic response following skin contact.
+Identified under Category 1 for skin sensitization (H317) under the GHS.